Are You a Temporary Seller?

 Register for a Temporary Seller’s Permit

 Obtaining a temporary seller’s permit is easy and free.
-Visit our Registration – Main Menu and follow the steps to register a business activity with the CDTFA.
+Please visit our Online Services webpage, select the Registrations tab and follow the steps to register a business activity with the California Department of Tax and Fee Administration (CDTFA).

 Temporary permits are issued to individuals with no permanent place of business, and cover a selling period of 90 days or less at one location.
 The registration process is the same whether you are registering for a temporary seller’s permit or a seller’s permit for a permanent business location.
 However, there are some things to keep in mind when registering for a temporary seller’s permit.

-- You may obtain a temporary seller’s permit 9 months prior to your business start date
+- You may obtain a temporary seller’s permit 90 days prior to your business start date.

 Once you finish registering, you may print a temporary seller’s permit for each location.